Properly attaching a load to a Uhing traverse drive

 Amacoil Drive Product Image

 As a result, the only work being executed by the Uhing traverse is to push against the yokes to move the load back and forth.
 This action is congruent with the Uhing design, which is to provide side thrust only.
 Deploying the Uhing traverse in ways that requires it to do any other work within the system will eventually result in slippage and should therefore be avoided.
+If you have any questions about attaching a load, contact a member of the amacoil team.